Context Windows vs Synthetic Memory

 vs. Generic MCP Memory Servers

-• Triple-detection capture system built-in
+• Automated capture system built-in

 • Knowledge graph with relationship tracking